smartpcr/azure-storage-azcopy/README.md

 :white_check_mark: Recover from failures by restarting previous jobs.

+:white_check_mark: **Resumable chunk-level downloads** for large files (>256MB) - automatically resume interrupted downloads from where they left off.

 ## Download AzCopy
 The latest binary for AzCopy along with installation instructions may be found [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).